Insourcing of Clinical Services

 Framework Agreement Description

-The framework aims to support the increasingly popular use of insourcing across the NHS to secure extra clinical capacity to meet increasing demand.
-This short to medium term solution allows Trusts to retain capacity planning in-house and ensure patients can be seen within the trust.
-Benefits include increased visibility of the patient pathway and greater resilience of local services.
+The Insourcing of Clinical Services Framework aims to support the increasingly popular use of medical insourcing across the NHS to secure extra clinical capacity to meet increasing demand.
+This short to medium term solution allows Trusts to retain capacity planning in-house and ensure patients can be seen within the Trust or via a remote/virtual consultation if appropriate.
+There are many benefits to this clinical insourcing framework, including; increased visibility of the patient pathway and greater resilience of local services.

 - Provision of a range of specialities/disciplines as requested by the participating authority